lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 - Balanced representation prevents class bias
 - Clear boundaries between adjacent sentiment levels

-**Analogy**: Teaching someone to rate movies without showing any 5-star examples—they'd struggle to distinguish 4-star from 5-star reviews.
-Similarly, the model needs at least one instance of each rating level to understand the complete scale.

 ### 5.4 Model Size and Adaptation Strategy

 **For small models (2B params)**: